 Find a way to get as much help as you can.
 Calling on friends and family to watch the baby while you grab a nap, or taking advantage of baby's naptime.

-As for natural supplements, you'll need to be careful to avoid anything that could have any adverse affects, but some women report that fish oil, B-complex vitamins and vitamin D will lead to noticeable improvement in mood and well-being relatively quickly.
+As for natural supplements, you'll need to be careful to avoid anything that could have any adverse effects, but some women report that fish oil, B-complex vitamins, and vitamin D will lead to noticeable improvement in mood and well-being relatively quickly.

 Sometimes your best efforts are just not enough, and you need to

 turn to medication for your own health and for the good of your growing